MerosCrypto/Meros/docs/Protocol/Handshake.md

 # BlockHeight

 `BlockHeight` is the expected response to a `Handshake` sent after clients have already performed their initial connection.
-It has a message length of 4 bytes; the 4-byte sender's Blockchain's height.
+It has a message length of 4 bytes; the 4-byte sender's Blockchain's height (including the Genesis block).